glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> console.log(ans);</code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">""</code></pre></div> <!-- .element: class="fragment" -->

+Note:
-Note: we assign answer to the empty string
+we inialise that variable with an empty string

+we then create a funcion that sets the value of answer, and returns it

-We then create a function, queestion, which assigns a variable answer to 42.
-If we output the value of the variable answer, we get the empty string
+If we print out, using console.log, the value of ans, we get the epty strhing

-If we output the value of the function question we get 42
+if we then output the result of the function, we get 42

-If we then output the value of ans again, we get the empty string.
+But then if we ask for the value of ans again, we get an empty string.

 ---
 <p></p>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> ans = "";</code></pre></div>